 We consider all aspects of the interview day and will inform you within a couple of days if you have been successful.

 We have training places across all primary and secondary subjects and work with primary and secondary schools across the North West.

 The process is explained very clearly on our website

 The UCAS website is also a great source of general information and there are some useful short films available on this site where advice is given around personal statements and preparing for interview.

 Our programme differs from other, more traditional teacher training routes in that you are placed in a home school for the majority of your training.
 We discuss home school placements when you have accepted any offer we might make.

 There is a university-based, week long summer school at the end of August prior to starting the course.

-Your school-based experience takes place largely in a Home School, supported by well-trained mentors.
+Your school-based experience takes place largely in a Home School, supported by teachers invested in teacher education.
 We have found that being in a Home School ensures that you are fully integrated into school life and get to know staff, pupils and your ITT Mentor extremely well, to the benefit of all involved.
 A member of LJMU staff is attached to each school and is responsible for visiting regularly in order to support you and your mentor.